Barbados National Heroes

 The Right Excellent Sarah Ann Gill (1795-1866)

-Barbados' only heroine, Gill stood up against the planters who succeeded in ousting the Methodist missionaries from Barbados.
-In response, she opened her home as a church and kept the faith going despite facing abuse
+Barbados' first heroine, Gill stood up against the planters who succeeded in ousting the Methodist missionaries from Barbados.
+In response, she opened her home as a church and kept the faith going despite facing abuse.

 The Right Excellent Samuel Jackman Prescod (1806-1871)